ecsalomon/summaryPlotting/readme.md

 gray diamonds representing each lab's effect size contribution for each effect, and the blue summaries representing meta-analytic estimates for each effect).

-The second plot presents only summary information for the same items but breaks it down by two different moderators (in this example gender and religion).
+The second plot presents only summary information (medians and 95% confidence intervals) for the same items but breaks them down by two different moderators (in this example, gender and religion).

 ![plot2](multiPanel.png)